 ● Stimulating kidney & bowel function

-● Can be used to combat skin problems including eczema, psoriasis & burns
+● May aid in the healing of skin problems including eczema, psoriasis & burns

 ● Supports a healthy cardiovascular system

 ● Helping build and maintain strong bones & teeth

 ● Containing more magnesium than any other food

 ● May help in lowering blood glucose levels